Melia2017/Graph-Search-Algorithm/README.md

 # Graph-Search-Algorithm
-Graph search algorithm in Python
+The graph search algorithm is coded in Python.
+This code will also work on disconnected graph.